bberni/converter/README.md

-# Currency Converter
+# Converter

 ## Overview
-This Currency Converter is a Rust-based command-line tool that allows users to convert amounts between different currencies.
+This currency Converter is a Rust-based command-line tool that allows users to convert amounts between different currencies.
 It utilizes the ExchangeRate-API for fetching real-time conversion rates and supports an interactive mode for ease of use.
 Additionally, it offers functionality to list all conversion rates for a specified currency.

 ## Features
-- Convert amounts between two specified currencies.
+- Converting amounts between two specified currencies.
-- List all conversion rates for a specified currency.
+- Interactive mode for easier usage.
-- Interactive mode for easier user input handling.
+- Listing all conversion rates for a specified currency.
 - Caching of API responses to optimize repeated requests.

 ## Getting Started